instana/instana-agent-docker/static/README.md

 Building
 ========

-Use the following command for a Ubuntu 18.04 x86\_64 based image:
+Use the following command for a Ubuntu-based image:
 ```
 docker build ./ --build-arg FTP_PROXY=${INSTANA_AGENT_KEY} --no-cache
 ```